NodeifyWorld/Peakah-Nodeify/README.md

 # My NFT Project

-This project includes an ERC721 token (MyERC721), an auction house contract (AuctionHouse), and an authority contract (ERC721Authority) to manage token minting and transfer permissions.
+This project includes an ERC721 token (PeakyBirds), an auction house contract (AuctionHouse), and an authority contract (ERC721Authority) to manage token minting and transfer permissions.

 ## Prerequisites